elucidata/new-react-project/README.md

 new-react-project
 =================

-New brunch project for use with React.js
+New brunch project for use with React.js.
+Includes react-brunch, coffee-script, bootstrap, jquery, backbone (for now), ogre-js.

 Default cake tasks: